 For students who are seeking more information about which mathematics course to take, please see the Mathematics Department's Advisement Website.

 I founded the Boston College Mathematics Case Studies Project to develop new training materials--Case Studies--for use in TA-development programs for mathematics graduate students.
 Though the project ended over 10 years ago, the materials are still in use, and I continue to give workshops and talks on them.
 More recently, a group of Chilean mathematicians has carried out a project to improve the pedagogical skills of future Chilean high school teachers using, in part, case studies.
 I have made 3 trips to Chile in support of their efforts.
 A volume by Cristián Reyes of the Centro de Modelmiento Matemático containing Spanish-language cases for secondary teachers appeared in 2011.
-Continuing this interest, I am a member of the AMS-MAA Joint Committee on TAs and Part-Time Instructors, and in 2016-2017 I am serving as Chair of the committee from February 2016 to January 2020.
+Continuing this interest, I have been a member of the AMS-MAA Joint Committee on TAs and Part-Time Instructors since February 2015, serving as Chair of the committee from February 2016 to January 2020.

 I have written four op-eds concerned with math education:

 - an Op-Ed concerning the Common Core which appeared in USA Today on September 16, 2014 (and was posted on-line on www.usatoday.com on September 15).
 In this op-ed I talk about "memorized rules."
 Here is a good example of what I have in mind.
 (This op-ed has been republished through Gannett subsidiaries, including among others: Springfield News-Leader, Florida Today, Gaumpdn.com, Baxter Bulletin, Indianapolis Star, and Inside Sources.
 As of May 13, 2015, it also has had 38,322 postings on Facebook and been shared 1,235 times on Twitter.)

 - an Op-Ed concerning the implementation of the Common Core which appeared in the Los Angeles Times on December 11, 2013.
 (This op-ed was reprinted in The Anniston Star, Chattanooga Times Free Press, The Columbian, Glen Falls Post-Star, The Gulf Today (United Arab Emirates), Honolulu Star-Advertiser, Long Island Newsday, The State, The Times-Tribune, The Virgin Islands Daily News, and several on-line sites.)